Sophie Scholl: Early life

 In spring of 1940 she graduated from secondary school, where the subject of her essay was "The Hand that Moved the Cradle, Moved the World, a poem by William Ross Wallace".
 Scholl almost did not graduate, having lost all interest in participating in classes that had largely become Nazi indoctrination.
 Being fond of children, she became a kindergarten teacher at the Fröbel Institute in Ulm.
 She also chose that job in the hope that it would be recognized as an alternative service in the Reichsarbeitsdienst (National Labor Service), a prerequisite for admission to university.
 This was not the case, and in spring of 1941 she began a six-month stint in the auxiliary war service as a nursery school teacher in Blumberg.
 The quasi military regimen of the Labor Service caused her to rethink her understanding of the political situation and to begin practising passive resistance.

-After her six months in the National Labor Service, she enrolled in May 1942 in the University of Munich as a student of biology and philosophy.
+After her six months in the National Labor Service, she enrolled in May 1942 in the Ludwig-Maximilians-Universität München as a student of biology and philosophy.
 Her brother Hans, who was studying medicine at the same institution, introduced her to his friends.
 Although this group of friends eventually became known for their political views, they were initially drawn together by a shared love of art, music, literature, philosophy, and theology.
 Hiking in the mountains, skiing, and swimming were also important to them.
 They often attended concerts, plays and lectures together.

 In Munich, Scholl met a number of artists, writers and philosophers, particularly Carl Muth and Theodor Haecker.
 The question they pondered most was how the individual must act under a dictatorship.
 During the summer of 1942, Scholl had to do war service in a metalworking plant in Ulm.
 At the same time, her father was serving time in prison for having made a critical remark to an employee about Adolf Hitler.